Secure Filtering against Spatio-Temporal False Data Attacks under Asynchronous Sampling: Asynchronous Sampled-data KF and Its Decomposition

 In the following, we show the relationship between $\zeta_{i}[k]$ and $x(t_k)$, and prove that $\zeta_{i}[k]$ is a stable estimate of $G_i[k]{x}[k]$ where $G_i[k]$ satisfies the following dynamics:

-Note that $G_i[k]$ plays a crucial role in designing a secure state estimation algorithm in Section~\ref{sec:secure_algorithm}.
+Note that $G_i[k]$ plays a crucial role in designing the secure state estimation algorithm in Section~\ref{sec:secure_algorithm}.
 Therefore, we analyze its structure and show that $G_i[k]$ has a time-invariant form in the following.